Adroiti/docs-for-code-review-tools/Detekt/MagicNumber.md

 ## Description

-This rule detects and reports usages of magic numbers in the code.
 Prefer defining constants with clear names describing what the magic number means.

 Example of **incorrect** code: